OpenLKA: An Open Dataset of Lane Keeping Assist from Recent Car Models under Real-world Driving Conditions: Abstract

 \section{Abstract}

-Lane Keeping Assist (LKA) is widely adopted in modern vehicles, yet its real-world performance remains underexplored due to proprietary systems and limited data access.
-This paper presents OpenLKA, the first open, large-scale dataset for LKA evaluation and improvement.
-It includes 400 hours of driving data from 50+ production vehicle models, collected through extensive road testing in Tampa, Florida and global contributions from the Comma.ai driving community.
-The dataset spans a wide range of challenging scenarios, including complex road geometries, degraded lane markings, adverse weather, lighting conditions and surrounding traffic.
-The dataset is multimodal, comprising: i) full CAN bus streams, decoded using custom reverse-engineered DBC files to extract key LKA events (e.g., system disengagements, lane detection failures); ii) synchronized high-resolution dash-cam video; iii) real-time outputs from Openpilot, providing accurate estimates of road curvature and lane positioning; iv) enhanced scene annotations generated by Vision Language Models, describing lane visibility, pavement quality, weather, lighting, and traffic conditions.
-By integrating vehicle-internal signals with high-fidelity perception and rich semantic context, OpenLKA provides a comprehensive platform for benchmarking the real-world performance of production LKA systems, identifying safety-critical operational scenarios, and assessing the readiness of current road infrastructure for autonomous driving.
-The dataset is publicly available at: \url{https://github.com/OpenLKA/OpenLKA}.
+Lane Keeping Assist (LKA) is widely adopted in modern production vehicles, yet its real-world performance remains opaque due to the system's proprietary control stack, preventing researchers from diagnosing or improving this technology.
+To fill the gap, this paper presents OpenLKA, the first open, large-scale dataset for LKA evaluation and improvement.
+It includes 389.1 hours of LKA-steered data from 62 production vehicle models, collected through extensive road testing in Tampa, Florida and global contributors from the open-source community.
+The dataset spans a wide range of challenging scenarios, including degraded lane markings, complex road geometries, adverse weather, lighting conditions and various surrounding traffic.
+The dataset is multimodal, comprising: i) decoded vehicle internal messages including key LKA signals (e.g., system disengagements, lane detection failures); ii) synchronized high-resolution videos from a mounted dash camera; and iii) rich scene annotations generated by a vision language model, covering lane visibility, pavement quality, weather, lighting, and traffic conditions etc. Collectively, OpenLKA provides a comprehensive platform for benchmarking the real-world performance of production LKA systems, identifying safety-critical operational scenarios, and assessing the readiness of current road infrastructure for autonomous driving.
+The dataset is publicly available at: \url{https://github.com/OpenLKA}.